Champion for Dementia

 - General awareness activities in local communities

-Some tasks and responsibilities of a Dementia Champion include:
+Some tasks and responsibilites of a Dementia Champion include:

-- Scheduling and attending meetings with MPPs to talk about how they can help people with dementia, caregivers and family members in their community if elected
+- Schedule and attend meetings with MPP candidates to talk about how they can help people with dementia, caregivers and family members in their community if elected

 - Raising awareness through writing to your local newspapers or speaking on local radio shows etc.